Battle of Dybbøl: Battle

-Map of Dybbøl from 18 April 1864.
-It shows the 10 redoubts which the Danes defended.
+Map of the Prussian and Danish positions on 18 April, depicting the ten Danish redoubts.

 On the morning of 18 April 1864 at Dybbøl, the Prussians moved into their positions at 02:00.
 At 10:00 Prussian artillery bombardment stopped and the Prussians charged; shelling from the Rolf Krake did not prove enough to halt them.
 Thirteen minutes after the charge, the infantry had already seized control of the first line of defense of the redoubts.

 Destruction of the retreating Danish forces was avoided when the Prussian advance was halted by a counterattack by the 8th Brigade, until another Prussian attack threw them back; that attack advanced about 1 km and reached Dybbøl Mill, and therefore contributed to the soldiers on the northern flank (the crew at redoubts 7–10), avoiding large losses or capture.
 It has subsequently been debated why the counterattack only came after half an hour of fighting.
 Some sources assume that due to the loud sounds that came from the battle, it was impossible to hear the signal, while others suggest that the brigade's commander Glode du Plat hesitated to give orders for the counterattack.

 The 8th Brigade fought hard, but when Friedrich Karl deployed additional reserves, it retreated with heavy losses.
 In that counterattack the 8th Brigade had lost 1,399 of its 3,000 men, but it had allowed the remnants of the 1st and 3rd Brigades to escape to the pier opposite Sønderborg.
 At 13:30 the last resistance collapsed at the bridgehead in front of Sønderborg.
 After that there was an artillery duel across the Alssund.

 The Battle of Dybbøl was the first battle monitored by delegates of the Red Cross: Louis Appia (1818–98) and Charles van de Velde (1818–98).
 Danish forces withdrew to the island of Als; the Prussians used the fortifications as a staging point to attack the island in late June the next month.

-Casualties
+Aftermath

+The battlefield photographed on 19 April, the day after the battle.

 During the battle around 3,600 Danes and 1,200 Prussians were either killed, wounded or missing.
 A Danish official army casualty list at the time said 671 dead; 987 wounded, of whom 473 were captured; 3,131 unwounded captured and/or deserters; total casualties 4,789.
 The 2nd and 22nd Regiments lost the most.
 Also, the crew of the Danish naval ship Rolf Krake suffered one dead, 10 wounded.
 263 Prussians were killed during the battle.
 Johannes Neilsen's The Danish German War 1864 (1991) provides the following: 808 dead, 909 wounded, 2,872 captured, and 215 missing for the Danes with 1,201 casualties including 263 deaths for the Prussians.